Conduitry/defiler/API.md

 The file's contents can also be updated by getting or setting `text`, which is a string.

 Mutating the `bytes` `Buffer` will not be reflected in `text`, but reassigning the entire `bytes` or `text` properties will keep the other in sync.

+### `enc`

+The assumed encoding for the file.
+Defaults to `'utf8'`, and must be one of Node.js's supported encodings.
+Changing this in the middle of processing a file can cause confusing behavior, and is not recommended.

 # `Defiler`